mbme/PIMY/README.md

 + check scroll on right panel
 + does not reload record on click in records list
 + remove codemirror
+x integrate ace editor

-- use requirejs to load angular modules, css x integrate ace editor
++ use requirejs to load angular modules

+- improve scrollables event bubbling

 - write custom editor using contenteditable attribute

 - edit record